DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - The network uses predefined rules to optimize performance.
         - The network conducts continuous monitoring to support better performance.
         - The network uses self-learning techniques to respond to changes in the network.
+        - SDN offers a new network design that is directly programmable from a central location, flexible, vendor neutral, and open standards based.
     - **Transport Architecture**:
      - ✈️Management Plane: The management plane is responsible for network administration tasks.
 It handles configuration, monitoring, security management, and policy enforcement.
 E.g SNMP, SSH, NETCONF
      - ✈️Control Plane: is responsible for making decisions and determine optimal paths about where and how data packets should be forwarded.
 It manages routing, signaling, and network topology.
 E.g routing protocols like OSPF, BGP